a1ex4/rpi_buildbot/README.md

 -	The build is called, we check if the latest raspbian lite downloaded is still the latest, we download the latest if needed
 -	The image is burned to the sd card
 -	We grab and copy the installation script to the sd card.
-The script will:
+The script (build_image.sh) will:

   o	Set root password as “yunohost”